domasiedu/AI6001_DS/README.md

 ---

 ## Objectives
-The primary objectives of this project are:
+The primary objectives of this project are;

 - To design and implement a fully functional Connect Four game engine capable of detecting valid moves, winning conditions, and draw scenarios.
 - To develop a non-trivial AI opponent using the Minimax algorithm with Alpha-Beta pruning to simulate intelligent gameplay behaviour.